GRTLCollaboration/GRChombo/paper.md

 The key features of GRChombo are as follows:

-- BSSN/CCZ4 formalism with moving punctures: GRChombo evolves the Einstein equation in the BSSN [@Nakamura:1987zz;@Shibata:1995we;@Baumgarte:1998te] or CCZ4 [@Gundlach:2005eh;@Alic:2011gg] formalism with conformal factor $\chi = \det(\gamma_{ij})^{-1/3}$.
-Singularities of black holes are managed using the moving puncture gauge conditions [@Campanelli:2005dd;@Baker:2005vv], and Kreiss-Oliger dissipation is used to control high-frequency noise, both from truncation and the interpolation associated with regridding.
+- BSSN/CCZ4 formalism with moving punctures: GRChombo evolves the Einstein equation in the BSSN [@Nakamura:1987zz;@Shibata:1995we;@Baumgarte:1998te] or CCZ4 [@Gundlach:2005eh;@Alic:2011gg] formalism with conformal factor $\chi = \det(\gamma_{ij})^{-1/3}$, where $\gamma_{ij}$ is the induced metric on the spatial hyperslices.
+Singularities of black holes are managed using the moving puncture gauge conditions [@Campanelli:2005dd;@Baker:2005vv], and Kreiss-Oliger dissipation [@kreiss1973methods] is used to control high-frequency noise, both from truncation and the interpolation associated with regridding.

 - Boundary Conditions: The code implements periodic, Sommerfeld (radiative), extrapolating and reflective boundary conditions.

 - Initial Conditions: The current examples provide analytic or semi-analytic initial data for black hole binaries, Kerr black holes and scalar matter.
-The code also incorporates a standalone version of the TwoPunctures code [@Ansorg:2004ds] for accurate binary BH data of arbitrary spins, masses and momenta.
+The code also incorporates a standalone version of the TwoPunctures code [@Ansorg:2004ds] for accurate binary BH data of arbitrary spins (up to the usual limit for Bowen York data of around $a/M = 0.9$ for the dimensionless spin parameter), masses and momenta.

 - Diagnostics: GRChombo has routines for finding black hole horizons, calculating spacetime masses, angular momenta, densities, fluxes and extracting gravitational waves.